stephenlf/rs-aoc-learn/book_text/src/day_8/single_threaded.md

 ```
 You can probably think of a couple of other ways to solve this.
 For example, you might `flatten` the `Forest`, `filter` for visible `Tree`'s, `collect` the iterator back into a `Vec`, and calculate its length.
 Or you might just use a `for` loop.

-But none of this is what I really want to learn during today's challenge.
+But none of this is what I really want to cover during today's challenge.
 No, today, we are going to do some concurrency.
 Let's see what parallel processing can do for us.